adzkykhairany/talent-match-intelligence/README.md

 # Talent Match Intelligence

-Python project for analyzing talent data using Supabase and PostgreSQL.
+Python project for talent data analysis that integrates with Supabase as the SQL backend for data retrieval and processing.

 ## Setup